 - Reformed Church in the United States

 Baptists, who are also Calvinists, have grown in number and influence, especially in America.
-Well-known and well-liked pastors, speakers, and writers like Albert Mohler and John Piper have helped people understand embrace Calvinist teaching.
+Well-known and well-liked pastors, speakers, and writers like Albert Mohler and John Piper have helped people understand and embrace Calvinist teaching.
+(Also see Do All Denominations Go to Heaven?)

 Non-denominational churches are increasing in number.
 Most of them are Protestant, evangelical, and conservative theologically.
-Some non-denominational churches are Calvinist and others are Arminian.
+Some non-denominational churches are Calvinist, and others are Arminian.
+(Also see How to Choose a Church Denomination)

 Some non-denominational churches emphasize the teachings of Calvin.
 Some non-denominational pastors preach the five points of T.U.L.I.P.
-Other preach T.U.L.I.P. and other aspects of Reformed Christianity, like Covenant Theology.
+Others preach T.U.L.I.P. and other aspects of Reformed Christianity, like Covenant Theology.

-Calvinism is often summarized with the acronym T.U.L.I.P., though those five-point explanation didn’t originate with him but his followers.
+Calvinism is often summarized with the acronym T.U.L.I.P., though that five-point explanation didn’t originate with him but with his followers.
 T.U.L.I.P. stands for,

 - Total Depravity